gongahkia/personal-wiki/bach1/law/lgst102-SGLegalSystem/lgst102-SGLegalSystem-week2.md

     * **Horizontal stare decisis**: NOT APPLICABLE in Singapore, each court is not bound to its own previous decisions
     * Case law can be found in the [Singapore law report](https://www.sal.org.sg/Resources-Tools/LawNet) and [Supreme Court's website](https://www.judiciary.gov.sg/judgments).
     * Primary and Secondary legislation (passed by the Legislature) will often OVERRIDE case law
-> NOTE THAT even if a case is not binding, it is still persuasive in influencing the judge's reasoning
+> NOTE THAT even if a case is not binding, it is still persuasive in influencing the judge's reasoning.

 ## Separation of powers

 * State needs LAWS to function.
 * **Three-branch structure** of...
-    1. Judiciary: Power to ENSURE LAWS ARE FOLLOWED
+    1. **Judiciary**: Power to ENSURE LAWS ARE FOLLOWED
-    2. Executive: Power to EXECUTE LAWS
+    2. **Executive**: Power to EXECUTE LAWS
-    3. Legislature: Power to CREATE LAWS
+    3. **Legislature**: Power to CREATE LAWS
 * Ensures CHECKS AND BALANCES to prevent abuse of power by any one of the judicial entities
 * Seperation of powers enshrined in the Constitution, which holds guidelines on how entities of the State should be constituted